sandrahoffberg/Combfold-prepare-fasta/README.md

 1. Defining subunits in the complex (this capsule)
 2. Predicting structures using AFM for all pairings of subunits (this capsule)
-3. [Optional] Predicting structures using AFM for larger groups of subunits ([other capsule](https://apps.codeocean.com/capsule/4299478/tree))
+3. [Optional] Predicting structures using AlphaFold-Multimer or [ColabFold](https://apps.codeocean.com/capsule/2197286/tree) for larger groups of subunits ([other capsule](https://apps.codeocean.com/capsule/4299478/tree))
 4. Running the Combinatorial Assembly algorithm on all generated structures. ([other capsule](https://apps.codeocean.com/capsule/4299478/tree))

 ## Input